 Meet our consultants

 Camilla Leigh has worked as a strategic fundraising consultant in Montreal since 2006.
-Prior to consulting, Camilla served as Director of Development for the Faculty of Arts at McGill University; Head of Fundraising for the Saïd Business School at the University of Oxford; Senior Development Executive at the University of Aberdeen, Scotland; and Development Executive for UK-based non-profits.
-Camilla serves on the Board of GoodBox, a provider of cutting edge contactless payment donation solutions for non-profit organizations, and as a Global Ambassador and Philanthropy Advisor for The Woodland Trust.
-A native of the UK, holds a B.A. from the University of Surrey, England.
+Prior to consulting, Camilla served as Director of Development for the Faculty of Arts at McGill University; Campaign Director for the Saïd Business School at the University of Oxford; Senior Development Executive at the University of Aberdeen; and Development Executive for UK-based non-profits.
+A native of the UK, she holds a B.A. from the University of Surrey, England.

 +1(514) 928 3599